 Since most die-cutting machines (like the Cricut Explore Air 2*) and printers can’t make patterns that big, I divided it into 4 quarters.

-If you want to make one of these for yourself, you can download the free pattern below.
+If you want to make one of these for yourself, you can download the free pattern above.